Chapter 9 : Awkward Situations

 “You forget, I am Head Girl,” Lily says with a smirk.

-“So, why on earth were you outside of the Tower so late, anyway?” she asks.
+“So, why on earth were you outside of the Tower so late, anyway?”
+Lily asks as we climb the girls dormitory steps together.

 “I went to the kitchens for food.
-I skipped dinner, so I was starved,” I explain quickly.
+I skipped dinner, so I was starved,” I explain quickly, and in the corner of my eye I see Sirius look up at the pair of us.

 “From last night?”
 Lily prods on.